 which can of course be extended to generalized linear modeling frameworks.
 Our goal is to estimate $\beta_1$.
 Note, for some models, we will also assume replicates within a site (k).
 Extensions to cross-sectional sampling designs will either be discussed or are easily related to the examples and models below (i.e., replace time points with replicate plots within each site at a single time point).
-For some models, robust standard errors to adjust for heteroskedasticity or correlation between time points (Cameron and Miller 2015, Abadie et al. 2017) might also be recommended, but a full discussion is beyond the scope of this discussion.
+For some models, we recommend use clustered robust standard errors to flexibly handle heteroskedasticity or correlation between time points (Cameron and Miller 2015, Abadie et al. 2017) as well as allow for arbitrary correlation structures within clusters.
+A full discussion or review of robust standard errors is beyond the scope of this discussion, but we refer applied researchers to the documentation for the 'sandwich’ package in R and to a comprehensive review in (Cameron and Miller 2015, Abadie et al. 2017).

-What Ecologists Typically Do: Random Effects Models
+What Ecologists Typically Do: Random or “Mixed” Effects Models

-Mixed models have been all the rage in ecology for the past two decades (Bolker et al. 2009, Schielzeth and Nakagawa 2012, Harrison et al. 2018)), and for good reason!
+Mixed model designs have been all the rage in ecology for the past two decades due to several desirable features (Bolker et al. 2009, Schielzeth and Nakagawa 2012, Harrison et al. 2018).
 Originally used to partition variation in heritability between different relatives (Fisher 1919), random effects quickly became a mainstay in the partitioning of variation in experiments with subsamples within clusters (e.g., Cochran 1937, Eisenhart 1947) and have a standard part of the arsenal of analysis of ecological experiments (e.g., Schielzeth and Nakagawa 2012).
-They are a powerful tool when applied to observational data to account for the types of hierarchical study designs such as those discussed here.
-By partitioning variation between different levels of sampling hierarchies, we are able to obtain better estimates of precision for coefficients (Gelman and Hill 2006).
+They can also account for the types of hierarchical study designs such as those discussed here.
+By partitioning variation between different levels of sampling hierarchies, they can improve the precision for coefficient estimates (Gelman and Hill 2006).
 Further, mixed models have several other properties that have made them popular in Ecology.
-First, it accounts for non-independence of measurements.
+First, they account for non-independence of measurements.
 This could be done with clusters as a fixed effect, but, random effects have the added second benefit of efficiency - they cost fewer degrees of freedom to estimate (REF) as we assume all cluster means follow from a distribution.
 Because of this assumption, random effects have a third benefit of recognizing that different data points from different clusters are not from wholly different populations.
 Cluster means do not have to be estimated as if there is no other information in the data about their possible values (see McElreath 2020 for a discussion of models with retrograde amnesia).
 This property enables a model to share information between clusters, aiding in the estimation of cluster means in unbalanced designs.
 It also creates shrinkage of cluster means towards a grand mean, as we have more information than is just contained in the sample of that cluster alone.
 This is a feature of the technique (see an excellent discussion by Efron and Morris 1975 as to how this works with respect to baseball statistics for a beautifully clear explanation).
-For these reasons, Ecologists conducting a study akin to our snail-temperature study would likely gravitate towards a mixed model to account for site to site variability in snail abundances.
+For these reasons, Ecologists conducting a study akin to our snail-temperature study would likely gravitate towards a mixed model to account for site-to-site variability in snail abundances.